HiPhish/fennel-repl.nvim/README.rst

 - [ ] Syntax highlighting of user input (no idea how I can do that)
 - [ ] Documentation lookup (e.g. when pressing `K` while on a symbol)
 - [ ] Inspect an element (e.g. by pressing `<A-K>` while on a symbol)
+- [ ] Cycle through history (e.g. up and down arrows); this is actually hard to achieve because Neovim does not let me overwrite just the user's input and messes up the state of the prompt buffer

 The following features are needed for a robust REPL experience: